dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/README.md

 # Work Log
 ## Date: 10-14-2025
 1. Complete 16 hour rework of entire codebase.
 2. Inclusion of new fail-safe feature.
 This is a tiny implementation that is 100% independant of the LEE and home assistant extension.
-If the lee fails on you.
-Set the proper enviromental variables for the failsafe and you are back up with home assistant.
+If the LEE fails on you for any reason it is a snap to get home assistant connectivity back up.
+All you have to do is set LEE_FAILSAFE_ENABLED to True.
+It will automatically grab the host and token from the correct spot, enviroment or SSM.

 # Below is an easy to access MD of available AWS Lambda Test Tab JSONs to be used to get information about any problems.